Your mood when you move

 You may know that exercise is good for your physical health, but it also improves your wellbeing, too!

-Activities like walking, playing sport, dancing or swimming will all help you release stress and give you a better chance of improving your mood.
+Activities like walking, playing sport, yoga, dancing or swimming will all help you release stress and give you a better chance of improving your mood.

 There are so many benefits to staying active.

 improve your concentration

 raise your energy levels

 Download our fact sheet on staying active for a healthy headspace